Risk Factors Dashboard

 Grid Patents

 We have received patents and filed numerous additional patent applications on power quality and reliability systems, including our D-VAR products.
 Our products are covered by patents and patents pending worldwide on both our systems and power converter products.
 The patents and applications focus on inventions that significantly improve product performance and reduce product costs, thereby providing a competitive advantage.
+Our grid patents will begin to expire in 2027, with the latest set to expire in 2040.

 10